Two people with their dog at a campground

 Top 10 Tips For New RV Owners Traveling With A Pet

-There is just something familiar with the smells of home.
-Our dogs always know when their beds are carried out of the house and into the motorhome, some kind of adventure is around the corner.
+There’s just something familiar with the smells of home.
+Our dogs always know that when their beds are carried out of the house and into the motorhome, some kind of adventure is around the corner.
 Having their own beds in the RV makes them more comfortable.
-Fur Baby Tip: When you are traveling to your destination, stop frequently so your pets can stretch and relieve themselves.
-We try to stop every few hours, at a minimum.

-2. Crate Your Pet While your RV is on the Road
+2. Crate Your Pet While Your RV Is On The Road

 RVs don’t have seat belts for our fur babies.
-To keep your pet safe when driving down the road, whether you are in a motorhome or a tow vehicle, keep them safely tucked away in a pet carrier with a comfy blanket or two.
+To keep your pet safe when driving down the road, whether you’re in a motorhome or a tow vehicle, keep them safely tucked away in a pet carrier with a comfy blanket or two.
 There are many unforeseen dangers for an unsecured pet.

-3. Water and Food
+3. Water And Food

 4. Vet Checks

-Have your vet check your pet before you hit the road so all vaccines are up to date, and you can inquire about any other health precautions you should take.
 Did you know your dog can catch canine influenza?
 Dogs are susceptible to the virus at any given time, but dogs that go to dog parks or are in contact with areas where many dogs gather are at a much higher risk of contracting it.
-A flu vaccine is advisable when you are traveling.
-Bring your pet’s records with you to include proof of rabies vaccination and a current health certificate.
-Make sure you have a current picture of your pet in case they get lost, and having them micro-chipped is a necessary precaution.
-Fur Baby Tip: Make sure you register the chip number in the National Pet Microchip Registration Database, your veterinarian can assist you.
+A flu vaccine is advisable when you’re traveling.

-5. Ask About Pet Policies
+5. Understand Pet Policies

-When you make campground reservations, always ask if the campground is pet friendly, and what their pet policies are.
-You can usually find this information online too.
-Some campgrounds, and/or destinations you travel to have Breed Specific Legislation or BSL laws or insurance guidelines that prohibit dogs they consider as bully breeds.
+Some campgrounds and destinations have weight restrictions, Breed Specific Legislation (BSL laws), and/or insurance guidelines that prohibit dogs that are considered bully breeds.
 Ask or research the campgrounds you plan to stay at about BSL laws.

 6. Local Emergency Information

-When we arrive at the campground, one of the first things we do is look up the number of a local vet and/or pet hospital in the area in case of an emergency.
-This is easily accomplished with a “veterinarian near me” search from your phone or computer.
-Keep the info handy in case there is an emergency.
-Fur Baby Tip: This is when a pet portal comes in handy if your veterinarian at home offers this service.
-A pet portal lets you log in to your local vet, and access all of your pet’s records.
-Look into it before your trip.
-You can log in from your phone or a computer, and it makes getting information to an emergency vet much easier.
+When we arrive at the campground, one of the first things we do is save the number for a local vet and/or animal hospital in the area in case of an emergency.
+You can easily find this by searching “veterinarian near me” on your phone or computer.
+Keep the info handy in case there’s an emergency.

 7. Protective Items